James Mitchell (Australian politician): Early political career

-Premier
+Premier (1919–1924)

 On 17 May 1919, Premier Hal Colebatch resigned and Mitchell succeeded to the position.
 Mitchell won the 1921 election and remained premier until 1924.
-During this period he garnered much publicity for his strong support for the Soldier-Settlement Scheme in the south-west of Western Australia.
+During this period he garnered much publicity for his strong support for the soldier settlement scheme in the south-west of Western Australia.
 As a result of his enthusiastic promotion of this scheme (which ultimately proved very costly in terms of money and resources) he was dubbed "Moo-Cow" Mitchell by the local press.
 Nonetheless, the establishment of a dairy industry in Western Australia can be largely credited to him.
 He also proved adept at dealing with the divisions between the Nationalist Party and the Country Party.

 Mitchell took steps to develop the North-West, including the appoint of a resident commissioner to encourage cotton-growing and tropic agriculture.
 Together with his senior ministers Hal Colebatch, John Scaddan, and William George, Mitchell pursued interventionist economic policies, and thereby "antagonized conservative businessmen by their pragmatic willingness to maintain state-owned industries and state intervention in price-fixing and other industrial activities".

 In his first term as premier, Mitchell's attorney-general Thomas Draper introduced legislation to allow women to stand for parliament and to liberalise the state's divorce laws.
 Draper was subsequently defeated by Edith Cowan at the 1921 state election, who became the first Australian woman elected to parliament.
 In 1922, Mitchell supported Cowan's successful private member's bill to allow mothers to inherit an equal share from their children who died intestate.
 He also supported her anti-sex discrimination bill to allow women to be admitted to the legal profession, although he opposed a clause eliminating the marriage bar.

-Mitchell's election to a second term in office coincided with the onset of the Great Depression.
-His government was defeated at the 1933 state elections, in addition to which he became the first Western Australian premier to lose both a state election and his parliamentary seat (of Northam).
+Beginning with the 1919–20 summer, Perth faced a severe water shortage owing to a failure to expand the water supply in line with rapid growth in suburban areas.
+Mitchell's government introduced water restrictions in January 1920 and again in December 1920, including bans on sprinklers and street watering (widely used for dust suppression).
+In March 1923, Mitchell announced the Hills Water Supply Scheme, which provided for the creation of new reservoirs in the Perth Hills – including Canning Dam, Churchman Brook Dam, and Wungong Dam – but was estimated to take six years to complete.
+In the summer of 1923–24, elevated areas of Perth again experienced severe water shortages and had to rely on water carting.
+Mitchell and his government, who primarily represented rural electorates, were seen as unsympathetic and the crisis contributed to the government's defeat at the 1924 election.